Welcome to today's edition of the Rush 24-7 podcast.

 They prefer to lose.

-Yes, yes, that's what they want to do.
+That's what they want to do.

-I think these guys like Rush Limbaugh, who I think is a great professional what he does, would love to be the government in exile, have a Democrat like Hillary Clinton, especially Hillary Clinton as president, and he could go, he'd be in heaven for four years, putting her in hell.
+I think these guys like Rush Limbaugh, who I think is a great professional of what he does, would love to be the government in exile, have a Democrat like Hillary Clinton, especially Hillary Clinton, as president, and he could go, he'd be in heaven for four years, putting her in hell.

 We're back to this.

-I'm not gonna be.
+I'm not going to be.

-Last night from the ABC it was the primary of Rush Limbaugh.
+Last night from the ABC, it was the primary of Rush Limbaugh.

 And that I really want to lose.